 Communications – Communicating with colleagues to provide updates and information is a valuable skill for any administrator.

 Microsoft Office - In most workplaces across the globe, Microsoft Office is the go-to business tool suite.
-Your CV must demonstrate your abilities with Word, PowerPoint, Excel and any other widely used programmes.
+Your CV must demonstrate your abilities with Word, PowerPoint, Excel, PDF and any other widely used programmes.

 Writing your admin CV – conclusion

 Creating a strong administrator CV requires a blend of effective structure and impressive content.

 If you are able to catch recruiters’ attention with a punchy profile, and prove the impact you make with well written role descriptions, you should certainly be able to land interviews for admin roles.

 Remember that research and relevance is the key to a good CV.
 So research your target roles before you start writing and pack your CV with your skills that closely match the job requirements.